 Binge drinking is the primary cause of alcohol poisoning (overdose).
-In short, alcohol poisoning can happen if you consume large quantities of alcohol quickly.
-Since many people do not know their alcohol limit, an overdose can occur suddenly and without obvious warning.
+Thus, alcohol poisoning can happen if you drink large amounts of alcohol in a short time.
+Since many people who drink don’t know their limits, an overdose can occur without warning.

-The physical effects of alcohol poisoning and severe intoxication include all of the same symptoms as binge drinking.
-However, alcohol overdoses can also cause:
+The physical effects of alcohol poisoning are similar to severe intoxication.
+However, alcohol overdose can also cause:

 Alcohol poisoning results in about 2,200 deaths in the U.S. each year (six per day).

-“Alcohol-Related Liver Disease And Alcohol Damage - ALF.”
-American Liver Foundation, liverfoundation.org/for-patients/about-the-liver/diseases-of-the-liver/alcohol-related-liver-disease/#facts-at-a-glance.
+- “Alcohol-Related Liver Disease And Alcohol Damage - ALF.”
+American Liver Foundation.

-“Alcohol Use and Cancer.”
-American Cancer Society, www.cancer.org/cancer/cancer-causes/diet-physical-activity/alcohol-use-and-cancer.html.
+- “Alcohol Use and Cancer.”
+American Cancer Society.